Transition support

 - is seriously wounded or injured in service

-How we reach out to you will depend on the situation.
-For example, if you are seriously wounded or injured, a DVA officer will contact you.
-When you start the process to leave the ADF, we will send you a letter or email with the services that you may receive.
+How we reach out to you will depend on your situation.
+For example, when you join or separate from the ADF, we will send you a letter or email with the services that you may be eligible to receive.

 Back to top